-Want to clean like a 1950’s housewife?
-Try this 1950’s cleaning schedule.
+Want to clean like a 1950s housewife?
+Try this 1950s cleaning schedule.
 Your home will be spotless but you may be a bit exhausted!
 Plus get some 1950s cleaning hacks to make it all easier.

-Having a clean and well put together home was very important to housewives in the 1950s.
-And they spent a lot more time cleaning than we do now.
+Having a clean and well-put-together home was very important to housewives in the 1950s.
+And they generally spent a lot more time cleaning than we do now.

 “Cleanliness was a mark of respectability.
 Sitting down was only acceptable in the evening.” – Dr. Liz Yardley, a lecturer in sociology at Birmingham City University.